Appendix A

 trained skill: If you are trained in a skill, you have learned how to use it well.
 Your modifier with a trained skill is equal to 3 + the higher of its associated attribute (if any) and half your level.
 For details, see Trained Skills.

-unattended: An unattended item is an item not being held or carried by a creature, or that is being held or carried by an ally.
+unattended: An unattended item is an item not being held or carried by a creature.
 Some abilities can only affect unattended items.

 undergrowth: The presence of a significant amount of roots, bushes, and similar plants that can obstruct movement is called undergrowth.
 There are two kinds of undergrowth: light undergrowth and heavy undergrowth.
 For details, see Undergrowth.